San Jose Buy-Sell Agreement Lawyer

 Something that should not be overlooked is the possible need for additional agreements to go with the buy-sell agreement.
 For example, the parties might need employment agreements, a security agreement, or an escrow agreement.

 An entire book could be written about buy-sell agreements (and many have been).
 The best buy-sell agreement for you is the one that takes into account your circumstances and addresses your objectives.
-The best way to accomplish that is to hire a business law attorney who is knowledgeable and experienced in drafting buy-sell agreements.
+The best way to accomplish that is to hire a San Jose Buy-Sell Agreement Attorney who is knowledgeable and experienced in drafting buy-sell agreements.
 Richard Burt is such a business lawyer.
 Call (408) 286-7333 and ask to speak to Janet to get more information to determine whether to hire Mr. Burt, or you can set up a fixed-fee engagement to discuss your particular circumstances.
 You can also send an email using the form on the contact page.